YumaPro Docker User Guide

 How to Use YumaPro Docker

-Once Docker completes its load operation of the YumaPro SDK Eval Docker image, the user can start the Docker container using the command shown below and should see the output
+Once Docker completes its load operation of the YumaPro SDK Eval Docker image, start the Docker container using the command shown below.
+The output will look similar to this:

 Starting netconfd-pro...